AdobeDocs/experiences-by-you.en/help/analytics/analysis-workspace/metrics/take-your-data-analysis-to-the-next-level-with-calculated-metrics.md

 ## Key Takeaways

-Combining segments and calculated metrics in Adobe Analytics can absolutely lead to more robust and effective data analysis.
+Combining segments and calculated metrics in [!DNL Adobe] [!DNL Analytics] can absolutely lead to more robust and effective data analysis.
 By slicing and dicing your data and building calculations for comparison, you can gain deeper insights into customer behavior that you can use to optimize your marketing campaigns and create tailored dashboards and reports.
-However, remember that calculated metrics aren't available in all areas of Adobe Analytics, and make sure to follow best practices to ensure you're getting accurate and useful data.
+However, remember that calculated metrics aren't available in all areas of [!DNL Adobe] [!DNL Analytics], and make sure to follow best practices to ensure you're getting accurate and useful data.

 ## Author